svoop/aipp/README.md

 AIPP uses a storage directory for configuration, caching and in order to keep the results of previous runs.
 The default location is `~/.aipp`, however, you can pass a different directory with the `--storage` argument.

-You'll find a directory for each region and module which contains the following items:
+You'll find a directory for each region and scope which contains the following items:

 * `sources/`<br>ZIP archives which cache all source files used to build.
 * `builds/`<br>ZIP archives of successful builds containing: